and-kal/second-brain/content/tech/Haskell.md

 Function application in Haskell can be done simply by putting a space between two things.
 If you want to apply the result of one function to another function, you would put the former in parantheses:
 `sum (map (* 7) [5,6,7,8])`.
 However, there's also the `$` operator, which does almost the same, but has the lowest precedence of all operators and so it will be executed last, which means that you don't need parantheses, but could write `sum $ map (* 7) [5,6,7,8]`.
 Function application is a function just like any other, so you can also apply it to other functions: `map ($ 2) [sqrt, sqrt . sqrt]`.
 Note that we use the function composition operator `.` here.
 Both, `.` and `$`, are right-associative.
 Thus,:{} `f (g (z x))` is the same as `f $ g $ z x`, which is the same as `(f . g . z) x`.

-Function composition also allows for so-called ›point-free style‹ when writing functions, where the funtions' arguments are omitted.
+Function composition also allows for so-called ›point-free style‹ when writing functions, where the funtions' arguments/parameters are omitted.
 A classic example is `sum = foldr (+) 0`.
-(This is also called [tacit programming](https://en.wikipedia.org/wiki/Tacit_programming).)
+(This is also called [tacit programming](https://en.wikipedia.org/wiki/Tacit_programming).
+The term _point_ here refers to the function parameters, which are called _points_ in mathematics.)

 ### Side effects